 Tridimensional Wave-Resolving Modeling of Nearshore Dynamics

-Patrick Marchesiello, IRD Institute of Research for Development, LEGOS, Toulouse, France, Rachid Benshila, CNRS, Paris Cedex 16, France, Francis Auclair, Laboratoire d'Aérologie - Observatoire Midi Pyrénées, Toulouse, France, Rafael Almar, Laboratoire d'Etudes en Géophysique et Océanographie Spatiales (LEGOS), IRD, Toulouse, France and James C McWilliams, University of California in Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States
+Patrick Marchesiello, IRD Institute of Research for Development, LEGOS, Toulouse, France, Rachid Benshila, CNRS, Paris Cedex 16, France, Francis Auclair, Laboratoire d'Aérologie - Observatoire Midi Pyrénées, Toulouse, France, Rafael Almar, Laboratoire d'Etudes en Géophysique et Océanographie Spatiales (LEGOS), IRD, Toulouse, France and James C McWilliams, University of California, Los Angeles, Atmospheric and Oceanic Sciences, Los Angeles, United States

 Abstract: